chef/chef-web-docs/chef_master/source/workflow.rst

 -----------------------------------------------------
 The Acceptance stage is where your team decides whether the change should ship all the way out to its final destination.

 During the Acceptance stage, infrastructure is provisioned (if needed), and the artifacts published at the end of the Build stage are deployed.
 The deployment is verified with automated smoke tests, and then the health of the resulting system is verified by running a functional test suite.
 At this point, the pipeline pauses and waits for explicit approval from someone who has the "shipper" role.
 The Acceptance stage is where you can run ad-hoc tests, and perform manual user acceptance testing.
-For the internal use of Chef Automate at Chef, we have our product owners review changes in Acceptance and decide whether or not to click the Deliver button.
+For the internal use of Workflow at Chef, we have our product owners review changes in Acceptance and decide whether or not to click the Deliver button.

 When you click the Deliver button, the change begins its final journey into production.
 This journey consists of three stages: Union, Rehearsal, and Delivered.
 These three stages are special for two reasons.